ballerburg9005/docker-arm-lighttpd-alpine-mariadb-php-tor/README.md

 Please note that I have not included any of the typical zero-configuration docker setup scripts on purpose.
 They break easily with future versions, and checking them for loopholes and errors is very tedious to the user.
 Quite frankly, autosetup scripts are a totally fragile and untransparent mess.
 That is why most of the other docker images I found have security holes and mostly still use obsolete versions like PHP5 with hardly any new updated versions available.

-Note: I changed the PHP container to Debian, because Alpine implements some weirdo version of glob() that doesn't work but is required by some PHP applications.
+Note: I changed the PHP container to Debian, because Alpine implements some weirdo version of glob() that doesn't really work but is required by some PHP applications.

 ## Build setup on your PC
 * Use root account for all commands